compsocialscience/summer-institute/2020/materials/day4-surveys/activity/lesson_plan_survey_organizer.md

 ### Schedule

-2 hour and 45 minutes
-1 hour in the morning
-1 hour and 45 minutes in the afternoon
+2 hour and 45 minutes total: 1 hour in the morning, 1 hour and 45 minutes in the afternoon

---
-60 minutes: Prepare and deploy surveys
+- 60 minutes: Prepare and deploy surveys

-Break for lunch while data is being collected
+- Break for lunch while data is being collected

-15 minutes: Validate survey responses and pay MTurk data
+- 15 minutes: Validate survey responses and pay MTurk data

-60 minutes: Analyze data
+- 60 minutes: Analyze data

-30 minutes: Discuss activity
+- 30 minutes: Discuss activity

 For morning activity, there should be sufficient time when participants start with our template survey.
 Participants may choose to select their own questions from other survey questions and implement different set of questions on Google survey.
 However, they should at least allocate 30 minutes to deploy a complete survey on MTurk.